LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 ## SDKs
 All SDK projects and some other repositories provide workflows to deploy the build artifacts of a release to a global registry, like Maven Central or NPM, which require accounts and tokens.
-Here we propose to create new accounts and tokens in all needed registries to upload all releases done under `PROJECT` in new namespaces of `PROJECT`.
+Here we propose to create new accounts and tokens in all needed registries to upload all releases done under Hiero in new namespaces of Hiero.

 ## Consensus Node
 The Consensus Node project (https://github.com/hashgraph/hedera-services) defines the software that is running on each